Hala-Mohammed56/Rope_Pulling_Simulation_Real_Time_Project1/README.md

-# 🧵 Rope Pulling Game Simulation
+# Rope Pulling Simulation

-A Linux-based multi-process game simulation in C, where two teams of players compete in a tug-of-war.
-Each player has energy, effort, and can fall or recover.
-The referee controls the game using signals and inter-process communication.
+A Linux-based multi-process game written in C, simulating a tug-of-war between two teams.
+Each player has energy, effort, and can fall or recover during the match.
+The referee controls everything using signals and pipes.

 ---

-## 🛠️ Features
+## Features

-- 🧠 Dynamic energy updates for each player
+- Players lose energy and recover realistically
-- 🚨 Signal-based communication (`SIGUSR1`, `SIGUSR2`, `SIGTERM`)
+- Referee communicates with players using Linux signals (`SIGUSR1`, `SIGUSR2`, `SIGTERM`)
-- 🔄 Pipes for sending/receiving data
-- 🧽 Player processes with realistic behaviors (fall, recover)
-- 📊 Game stats printed round-by-round
+- Players and referee exchange data through pipes
+- Each round is printed with detailed player stats
-- 🖼️ OpenGL visualization (`visual.c`)
+- Optional OpenGL visualization (`visual.c`) available

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 /Rope_Pulling_Simulation_Real_Time_Project1/